 In-Course Admission to the MD/PhD Program

 Most MD/PhD students apply and are admitted to the joint degree as part of their application to medical school.
 However, the MD/PhD Admissions Committee also welcomes applications from students currently in the Foundations years who wish to convert from the regular MD stream to the MD/PhD.
-Potential applicants may wish to meet with the Director of the MD/PhD Program / Associate Dean Physician Scientist Training, Dr. Norman Rosenblum, during the application process.
+Potential applicants may wish to meet with the Director, Physician Scientist Programs during the application process.

 Details on the process are available in the Admissions section of the MD/PhD Program website.